Tom Barrasso: International play

 Barrasso won an Olympic silver medal as part of the U.S. national men's ice hockey team at the 2002 Winter Games in Salt Lake City.
 He played in one game, an 8–1 victory over Belarus on February 18.

 Barrasso had originally intended to play for the 1984 U.S. Olympic team in Sarajevo, but chose to begin his professional career instead and left the team in September 1983 to sign with the Sabres.
-He made his debut for Team USA at the 1984 Canada Cup, at the age of 19.
+He made his debut for Team USA at the 1984 Canada Cup, at the age of 19; Sweden tagged him for four quick goals due to a habit of his to leave his feet that could not match up with the Swedish post-to-post patterns.
 He also played in the 1983 World Junior Championships, the 1986 World Ice Hockey Championships and the 1987 Canada Cup.